ffarjad/Kiwiland_Railway/README.md

 a route from Invercargill to Kaitaia.
 In fact, even if both of these routes do happen to exist, they are distinct and are not necessarily the same distance!
 The purpose of this problem is to help the railroad provide its customers with information about the routes.
-In particular, you will compute the distance along a certain route, the number of di↵erent routes between two towns, and the shortest route between two towns.
+In particular, you will compute the distance along a certain route, the number of different routes between two towns, and the shortest route between two towns.